Double Whammy Eggnog Cookies

 - In a large bowl, cream butter and brown sugar until light and fluffy.
 Beat in egg yolks, eggnog and extract.
 Gradually beat in flour.
 Refrigerate, covered, for at least 2 hours.

 - Shape into 1-in. balls; place 2 in. apart on ungreased baking sheets.
-Bake at 325° for 13-16 minutes or until bottoms are brown.
+Bake at 325° until bottoms are brown, 13-16 minutes.
 Remove to wire racks to cool completely.

 - In a large bowl, beat the first five frosting ingredients until blended; beat in enough eggnog to reach desired consistency.
 Spread over cookies; sprinkle with additional nutmeg.
 Let stand until set.
 Store in airtight containers.

 Editor's NoteThis recipe was tested with commercially prepared eggnog.

 Nutrition Facts1 cookie: 167 calories, 9g fat (5g saturated fat), 37mg cholesterol, 66mg sodium, 22g carbohydrate (16g sugars, 0 fiber), 1g protein.